nology-tech/react-code-along/notes/challenge/challenge.md

 ---

 1. Create two buttons components called ButtonExplore and ButtonLetsGo.
-You will need to create a folder, index, jsx and scss file for each of the buttons.
+You will need to create a folder, jsx and scss file for each of the buttons.

 2. When you have created the files you will need to write the JSX and style the components.